-Julia Irwin is a Brooklyn-based new media artist, researcher and filmmaker.
-Drawing on a background in anthropology, her work aims to deconstruct the human experience, often treating the human body as a form of media in and of itself.
-She is a collector of stories and a hacker of cameras, using experimental imaging and video techniques, game engines and digital fabrication bots to create visual ethnographies about scars, intimacy, surrogacy and self-perception.
+Julia Irwin is a Brooklyn-based mixed media artist, researcher and filmmaker.
+Drawing on a background in anthropology, her work aims to deconstruct the human experience, often treating the body as a form of media in and of itself.
+She is a collector of stories and a hacker of cameras, using experimental imaging techniques, game engines and digital fabrication bots to create visual ethnographies that explore the intertwining relationships between intimacy, (trans)humanism and cybernetics.

 Contact: jairwin06 [at] gmail